rdodesigns/vimrc/README.md

 - `<F7>` calls a compile function that runs make if a Makefile exists or scons if SConstruct file exists.
 - Uses Powerline for the status bar.
+- If you do not have python support compiled, then the vimrc degrades gracefully.
+However, the powerline status bar and Ultisnips will not be present.

 Movement Style